Be Future-Ready with a Degree in AI.

-The BAS in Information Systems and Technology (IST), Artificial Intelligence Concentration provides graduates with a broad base of theoretical, technical and specialized knowledge in artificial intelligence.
+The BAS in Software Development, Artificial Intelligence Concentration provides graduates with a broad base of theoretical, technical and specialized knowledge in artificial intelligence.

 Develop skills and understanding to apply statistical algorithms to AI applications, natural language processing, perform usability testing and evaluate results of human-AI interactions.